hotrodorm/hotrod/hotrod-project/docs/docs-4/torcs-ctp/README.md

   plan.stream().forEach(l -> System.out.println(l));
 ```

 The plan is generated as a list of line strings.
-For convenience the string has been compressed into the web safe Base-64 format, to look like:
+For convenience the string has been compressed into the web safe Base-64 format, to look like (a simplified plan, not real):

 ```txt
 {1/9:7VTNbzUoj4uTSVd2d2bfeWn00bkbRWYlokRC3XdksgjoPjqEJVn4Gn4EW4ceGAOMCdE2/Ajdm106ZphHgAFDmJv/nmm8/jmb2o1U+zPA2L+k6t}